imrafaelmerino/JIO/README.md

 functional effects.
 Functional effects, not like side effects, are pure composable values.

-JIO stands for Java Input Output.
-I got some ideas from ZIO, a great Scala library.
-Imitation is the best way of flattering.
-However, a lot of features are unique of JIO.

-We are going to define what an effect is, then we'll model it using a supplier of a future or, in other words, **a lazy computation that can fail**.
+We are going to define what an effect is, then we'll model it using a supplier of a future or, in other words, **a lazy computation with some latency that can fail**.
 This way we'll be able to define a powerful API and a set of expressions that we will use to create http and database clients, interactive programs, you name it...

+**JIO doesn't transliterate any functional API from other languages.
+Any standard Java programmer will find JIO quite easy and familiar.**

 ## <a name="effects"><a/> Effects